 If you’re anything like I was when Harley was a baby you’ll be constantly looking up what milestones are next and basically what to expect.
 I also swore by the Wonder Weeks app, which I’ll definitely use again.
-But what the books and the websites don’t tell you is that there are another set of milestones that don’t warrant beautiful milestone cards or photos…
+But what the books and the websites don’t tell you is that there are alternative toddler milestones that don’t warrant beautiful milestone cards or photos…

 The ‘First Trip to A&E’